LIAAD/ClaimPT/README.md

 # ClaimPT: A Portuguese Dataset of Annotated Claims in News Articles

 ##  Overview
 We introduce **ClaimPT**, a dataset of European Portuguese news articles annotated for **factual claims**, comprising **1,308 articles** and **6,875 individual annotations**.
 Unlike most existing resources based on social media or parliamentary transcripts, ClaimPT focuses on journalistic content, collected through a partnership with **LUSA, the Portuguese News Agency**.
 To ensure annotation quality, two trained annotators labeled each article, with a curator validating all annotations according to a newly proposed scheme.
-We also provide **baseline models** for claim detection, establishing initial benchmarks and enabling future NLP and IR applications.
-By releasing ClaimPT, we aim to advance research on low-resource **fact-checking** and enhance understanding of misinformation in news media.
+We also provide **baseline models for claim detection**, establishing initial benchmarks and enabling future NLP and IR applications.
+By releasing ClaimPT, we aim to advance research on low-resource fact-checking and enhance understanding of misinformation in news media.

 ## Repository Structure